vedenev/sfm_cpp/README.md

 Bottom view:
 ![scan direction](./markdown_site/doll_scan_2.png)
-We ca see that noise increase along scan direction.
+We can see that noise increases along scan direction.
 This is because this SfM is intremetal and errors are accumultated from frame to frame.
 Also we can see that doll cross section is not perfect circle.
 You can open 3d scan with Meshlab.